-This is a measure of lane width for "other principal arterial" roads, not interstates, other freeways, or expressways.
+This is a measure of lane width for "other principal arterial" roads, minor arterial, and major collector roads.
+It does not include interstates, other freeways, or expressways.
 A narrow lane is one that is less than 12 feet wide.
 Obviously, the more narrow the lane, the more difficult it is to move products and materials with large trucks.
 Consequently, the state and condition of the transportation infrastructure can affect economic development decisions.
 Here we focus on rural roads, not urban.
-An estimated 15.2 percent of Kentucky's other principal arterial rural roads are narrow, compared to 12.2 percent nationally and 15.5 percent for the competitor states.
+An estimated 77.4 percent of Kentucky's other principal arterial, minor arterial, and major collector rural roads are narrow, compared to 45.3 percent nationally and 68.8 percent for the competitor states.